breatheco-de/content/src/content/lesson/[draft]context-api.md

 <p align="right"><a target="_blank" href="https://codesandbox.io/s/w75wq6v01k">Test this code live</a></p>

 Lets talk a little about what just happened on each step:
-- Step 1: This step has almost no logic, just call the `createContext` function passing an empty object to it.
+- **Step 1**: This step has almost no logic, just call the `createContext` function passing an empty object to it.
 That object will be shared within all the consumers during the application lifetime.
-- Step 2: Create a `ThemeProvider` that will have to be included at the beginning of your app, it has to be.
-Because it will be responsable to provide the Consumers
+- **Step 2**: Create a `ThemeProvider` that will have to be included at the beginning of your app, it has to be.
+Because it will be responsible to provide the Consumers with the context you just created in the previous step.
+The `ThemeProvider` state is where we will declare our ini

 ## Live Example (Todo-list)